strongbrewio/strongbrewio.github.io/_posts/2018-02-21-prerendering-angular-apps.md

 That way we would run generated static html files which is insanely fast, and when the javascript bundles are loaded the browser would take over.
 This also uses the best of both worlds: Ultra fast loading time + we don't need to give up our rich SPA experience.
-The result went from several seconds to 30 miliseconds.
+The result went from several seconds to 30 milliseconds.
 ![SSR vs Prerender](/assets/images/posts/prerendering-angular-apps/ssr-vs-prerender.png)

 This is a super fast and super effective improvement but it has one very important limitation.
 **It's not possible to prerender dynamic content**.
 The data in the StrongBrew website isn't fetched by AJAX calls (at least not the data that has to be indexed), it rather works with simple webpack imports of JSON files.
 These are inserted at build time.

-This does not mean that loading content dynamically isn't possible anymore, it just won't get prerendered.
+This does not mean that loading content dynamically isn't possible at all, it just won't get prerendered.

 ## Let's dive in

 Enough chit chat!
 Let's dive into some code!
 I've created this [github repository](https://github.com/strongbrewio/prerender-angular-example) just for you!
 It's a simple website with a few pages and the build system doesn't know how to prerender yet.
 Checkout the branch `runtime` by running the command `git checkout runtime`.
-When running `npm i && npm run start` the bash should install all the NPM dependencies and host the application on `http://localhost:4000`, just like any default Angular-CLI application.
+When running `npm i && npm run start` the bash should install all the NPM dependencies and host the application on `http://localhost:4200`, just like any default Angular-CLI application.

 ### Installing the dependencies